 ICAX Limited designed the Asphalt Solar Collector as part of the ICAX Solar Road System for use in Interseasonal Heat Transfer.
-An Asphalt Solar Collector is an efficient means of collecting a large amount of warmth to raise the temperature of a ThermalBank from the natural temperature of the ground up to over 25°C.
+An Asphalt Solar Collector is an efficient means of collecting a large amount of warmth to raise the temperature of a ThermalBank from the natural temperature of the ground up to over 25°C: solar recharge of the ground.

 Black roads tend to absorb the heat of the sun up to the point when they radiate heat as quickly as they are absorbing it: the surface temperature of roads in direct sunshine can often reach 15°C higher than the ambient air temperature.
 ICAX collects heat using fluid circulating through an array of pipes embedded in the surface of the road and deposits it in ThermalBanks constructed beneath the insulated foundation of buildings.
 The temperature across a large ThermalBank can be increased from its natural temperature of 10°C to over 25°C in the course of the summer months.